 VISIT THE IRISH MUSEUM OF MODERN ART (IMMA)

 Throughout the school year, IMMA is free to visit for individuals and groups.
-Up to five exhibitions of modern and new art are open to the public.
+Up to five exhibitions of modern and contemporary art are open to the public.
 IMMA is situated on the historic grounds of the Royal Hospital Kilmainham, which include a formal garden, large meadows and artists’ studios and residence.
-IMMA is walking distance from both Kilmainham Gaol and the National Museum at Collins Barracks.
+IMMA is walking distance from both Kilmainham Gaol and the National Museum of Ireland at Collins Barracks.
 Prior to a class visit, teachers may wish to visit an exhibition to check its relevance to the age or stage of development of their group.
-On school days, IMMA and its grounds are open Tuesday, Thursday and Friday, from 10.00am and Wednesday from 10.30am.
-IMMA is open on Saturday from 10.00am and on Sunday from 12noon.
-The Museum closes each day at 5.30pm.
-IMMA’s galleries are closed on Mondays except on Bank Holidays.

 TOUR NOTES & GUIDELINES FOR PRIMARY TEACHERS - DOWNLOAD HERE

 Tour Guidelines (Adobe PDF - 162KB)

 Please click here for Primary Teachers Notes on our current Patrick Scott exhibition Image Space Light.
 For further information on the exhibition please click here